-A number of updated and new requirements to F-gas emission calculation have recently been introduced by United Nations Intergovernmental Panel for Climate Change (IPCC).
-The requirements comprise new F-gases, new emission factors for certain F-gases, new application areas and changes in product lifetime.
+Updated requirements to F-gas emission calculation have been introduced by United Nations Intergovernmental Panel for Climate Change (IPCC).
+The requirements comprise e.g. new F-gases, new emission factors for certain F-gases, new application areas and changes in product lifetime.
 Since 2015, the emission calculation has been in compliance with the new revised IPCC methodologies.

-Overview of recent improvements
+Overview of improvements in 2023 calculation

-A few improvements are introduced in the emission calculation of F-gases in 2022.
+Following improvements are introduced in the emission calculation of F-gases in 2023.